chili-chips-ba/openPCIE/5.sim/README.md

   PCIE_C:       list of user source code files (default VUserMainPcie.cpp)
   USRCODEDIR:   directory containing user source code (default $(CURDIR)/usercode)
   OPTFLAG:      Optimisation flag for user VProc code (default -g)
-  TIMINGOPT:    Verilator timing flags (default --timing)
-  TRACEOPTS:    Verilator trace flags (default --trace-fst --trace-structs)
   TOPFILELIST:  RTL file list name (default top.filelist)
   SOCCPUMATCH:  string to match for soc_cpu filtering in h/w file list (default ip.cpu)
-  USRSIMOPTS:   additional Verilator flags, such as setting generics (default blank)
+  USRSIMOPTS:   additional simulator flags, such as setting generics (default blank)
-  WAVESAVEFILE: name of .gtkw file to use when displaying waveforms (default waves.gtkw)
   BUILD:        Select build type from DEFAULT or ISS (default DEFAULT)
   TIMEOUTUS:    Test bench timeout period in microseconds (default 15000)
 ```

 By default, without a named target, the simulation executable will be built but not run.
 With a <tt>run</tt> target, the simulation executable is built and then executed in batch mode.
-To fire up waveforms after the run, a target of <tt>rungui</tt> or </tt>gui</tt> can be used.
+To fire up waveforms after the run, a target of <tt>rungui</tt> or <tt>gui</tt> can be used.
 A target of <tt>clean</tt> removes all intermediate files of previous compilations.

 The make file has a set of variables (with default settings) that can be overridden on running <tt>make</tt>.
 E.g. <tt>make VAR=NewVal</tt>.
 The help output shows these variables with brief decriptions.
 Entries with multiple values should be enclosed in double quotes.
-By default native test code is built, but if <tt>BUILD</tt> is set to <tt>ISS</tt>, then the rv32 ISS and VProc program is compiled and, in this case, the <tt>USER_C</tt> and <tt>USRCODEDIR</tt> are ignored as the make file compiles the supplied source code for the ISS.
+By default native test code is built, but if <tt>BUILD</tt> is set to <tt>ISS</tt>, then the _rv32_ ISS and _VProc_ program is compiled and, in this case, the <tt>USER_C</tt> and <tt>USRCODEDIR</tt> are ignored as the make file compiles the supplied source code for the ISS.

 The <tt>USER_C</tt> and <tt>USERCODEDIR</tt> make file variable allows different (and multiple) user source file names to override the defaults, and to change the location of where the user code is located (if not the ISS build).
-This allows different programs to be run by simply changing these variable, and to organise the different source code in different directories etc. By default, the VProc code is compiled for debugging (<tt>-g</tt>), but this can be overridden by changing <tt>OPTFLAG</tt>.
+This allows different programs to be run by simply changing these variable, and to organise the different source code in different directories etc. By default, the _VProc_ code is compiled for debugging (<tt>-g</tt>), but this can be overridden by changing <tt>OPTFLAG</tt>.
 The trace and timing options can also be overridden to allow a faster executable.
 The _openpcie2-rc_ <tt>top.filelist</tt> filename can be overridden to allow multiple configurations to be selected from, if required.
 The processing of this file to remove the listed <tt>soc_cpu</tt> HDL files is selected on a pattern (<tt>ip.cpu</tt>) but this can be changed using <tt>SOCCPUMATCH</tt>.
-If any additional options for Verilator are required, then these can be added to <tt>USRSIMOPTS</tt>.
-The GTKWave waveform file can be selected with <tt>WAVESAVEFILE</tt>.
+If any additional options for the simulator are required, then these can be added to <tt>USRSIMOPTS</tt>.

 Control of when the simulation exits can be specified with the <tt>TIMEOUTUS</tt> variable in units of microseconds.
 Some example commands using the make file are shown below: